-Amongst those that do pay fees, there is a clear gradient with children from higher income households typically paying higher fees.
-For children in the top 20 percent of households, fees in excess of R2 000 per month are paid for more than two-fifths of those attending grade R/1/2 and three-fifths of those attending preschool.
-While fees are typically much lower for children from poorer households-90.4 percent of children in the poorest households pay up to R500 per month for creche or educare centre-there are still relatively large numbers of households paying significantly higher fees.
-For example, 8.7 percent of children in the poorest 40 percent of households pay R501-R1 000 per month to attend preschool, while 3.5 percent pay more than R1 000 per month to attend creche or educare centres.
-For these households, these represent significant costs that are likely to strain household budgets.
+Among those who pay fees, there is a clear gradient, with children from higher-income households typically paying higher fees.
+For children in the top 20 per cent of households, more than two-fifths of those attending grade R/1/2 and three-fifths of those attending preschool pay fees exceeding R2,000 per month.
+In contrast, fees are generally much lower for children from poorer households-90.4 per cent of children in the poorest households pay up to R500 per month for crèche or educare centres-yet there are still relatively large numbers of households paying significantly higher fees.
+For example, 8.7 per cent of children in the poorest 40 per cent of households pay R501-R1,000 per month to attend preschool, while 3.5 per cent pay more than R1,000 per month for crèche or educare centres.
+For these households, these represent significant costs that are likely to strain budgets.